-Blue Ridge, Ga. – The Georgia Department of Public Health (DPH) confirmed that there are now eight cases of Covid-19 in Fannin County in its Thursday, April 2 report at 7 p.m.
+Blue Ridge, Ga. – The Georgia Department of Public Health (DPH) is reporting that there have been 157 confirmed cases of Covid-19 in Fannin County.
+This information comes from the DPH Thursday, July 16 report at 7:oo p.m.
+DPH is also reporting that 12 of these cases have required hospitalizations.

-At this time, Fetch Your News does not have any additional details about the case.
+At this time, Fetch Your News does not have any additional details about these cases.
 We will bring you updates as soon as information is available for the public.

 - First Case – March 24, 7:00 p.m.
 DPH update